earthgecko/skyline/docs/installation.rst

   ``/var/run/redis/redis.sock`` if you use this path ensure you change :mod:`settings.REDIS_SOCKET_PATH` to this path

 - Start Redis
+- Install memcached
 - Make the required directories

 .. code-block:: bash